thelonelinux/Edureka_Java_All_Learning/EdurekaMicroservicesTrainingCourse.md

               * #we are overriding spring boot default cache to ehcache
               * spring.cache.jcache.config=classpath:ehcache.xml
               * Also this ehcache.xml file will be generated.
 And will have value matched with the alias used in our project only.
 This contains cache configuration.
               * Also you can see there is TTL also, like 20 seconds. for now just to show you how it expires and gets updated.
-Else we can put hours and days alos.
+Else we can put hours and days also.
+              * Adding CacheEventListener class to check how the cache is create expired etc. to check TTL etc. You can see in the code.
+So this listeners is in that ehcahce.xml file also
+              * Also there is heap memory you can see, the size of heap you want.
+So there you can see 2000 objects are stored in the meomry.
+              * So now run the program, and after 20seconds again call that, you will see new value got stored in the cache.

+* So this is all it.
+* Now we will start with microservices, and we can now understand why spring boot is preferred choice to implement microservices.
+* Now Start with MIRCROSERVICES
+   * Microservices need separate compute environment (Tomcat server) - embedded tomcat servers.
+   * Need restful web services layer for exporting rest api's
+   * caching
+   * monitoring
+   * Quicker developoment and deployment - agile methods
+ * So spring boot provides all this features. so we use springboot for microservices.

+* So now we will see a Ecommerce application to implement microservices.
+*